Integrating Rasa into Live Helper Chat (Intent)

 rasa init --no-prompt

-# After you did above changes you can train your Rasa
+# After making changes, train your Rasa model:

 rasa train nlu